ctlearn-project/ctlearn/README.md

 During each epoch of training, a specified number of event examples is randomly drawn from the training dataset.
 Until the total number is reached, batches of a specified size are loaded and used to train the model.
 Batch loading of data may be parallelized using a specified number of threads.
-After every specified number of training epochs, the model is evaluated on the entire training set and validation set.
+After each training epoch, the model is evaluated on the validation set.

 **Model**
 Several higher-level model types are provided to train networks for single-telescope classification (single_tel_model) and array (multiple image) classification (variable_input_model, cnn_rnn_model)

 Available CNN Blocks: AlexNet, MobileNet, ResNet, DenseNet

-Available Network Heads: AlexNet, MobileNet, ResNet, DenseNet
+Available Network Heads: AlexNet (fully connected telescope combination), AlexNet (convolutional telescope combination), MobileNet, ResNet

 **Training**
 Training hyperparameters including the learning rate and optimizer can be set in the configuration file.

 **Logging**
-Tensorflow checkpoints and summaries are saved to the specified directory, as is a copy of the configuration file.
+Tensorflow checkpoints and summaries are saved to the specified model directory, as is a copy of the configuration file.

 ## Usage

 To train a model, run `python train.py myconfig.ini`.
+The following flags may be set: `--debug` to set DEBUG logging level, `--log_to_file` to save logger messages to a file in the model directory.
 The model's progress can be viewed in real time using Tensorboard: `tensorboard --logdir=/path/to/my/model_dir`.

 ## Links